Legend of Dakshineshwar Kali Temple

-The temple is dedicated to goddess Kali, and this has close associations with Ramakrishna Paramahansa who attained nirvana at this holy temple only.
+The large temple complex was built between 1847 and 1855.
+Dakshineshwar Kali Temple is dedicated to goddess Kali, and this has close associations with Ramakrishna Paramahansa who attained nirvana at this holy temple only.
 The temple is situated on the sacred banks of the Ganges, which is considered holy.
-There is a story related with the temple, legend has it that Rani Rashmoni built this temple, who was blessed with a divine dream about building a Kali temple.
+History narrates a story related with the temple.
+Legend has it that Rani Rashmani built this temple after she was blessed with a divine dream about building a Kali temple.
 This led her to this place where she built it and the first priest of the temple was Ramakrishna's elder brother Ramkumar.
 All through Sri Ramakrishna gave him company, from his childhood, and finally took the charges of the temple.
 From then his life took a new turn and Ramakrishna was taken over with frenzy as he kept on worshipping Kali.
 He became a devout worshipper and is very famous for his devotion in every Hindu Bengali household even now.
 He assumed a godly status, and is worshipped among the Hindus.
 The temple is saturated with energy and the aura of spirituality can be felt in the air.
-The temple, besides the main Kali temple, consists of 12 Shiva temples right opposite to the main temple, have a Shiva Lingam.
-There is also, a gorgeous Laxmi Narayan temple that is a center of attraction.
-Huge number of devotees crowds these temples, which are worshipped standing in a queue.

 There is still the room where Sri Ramakrishna Paramahansa used to live, and everything including the bed on which he used to take rest still exists.
 The place is serene and replete with all religious fervor.
 People till now are astounded how the temple of all the places became the source of inspiration for Sri Ramkrishna and how this place gained the virtue and glory, apart from the fact of being built by a fisherman's daughter.
 This is a proof of the secular notions that had flourished during that time under Sri Ramkrishna, which was later adopted by Vivekananda.
 Religion and philosophy is so well combined that it has lifted it high in the whole world.